Butig: American rule in Mindanao

 In July 1908, Lieutenant Burr of the American colonial forces was leading forty men through the Agus River in Mindanao.
 Near Nyaan the party came to a cotta, well fortified and surrounded with a moat filled with brush.
 Resistance being encountered, the soldiers cut through the brush with their bayonets and assaulted the fort.

 The first soldier to reach the cotta walls was attacked from the rear by a Moro with a kris.
 Hearing the cry of the soldier, Lieutenant Burr hurried to his assistance, killing the Moro with a pistol.
 Another Moro sprang from the shelter of the bush and struck Burr before he could turn to defend himself, dealing the American officer a terrible blow on the head with a campilane.

 Burr died a few days later in the hospital at Camp Kiethley.

 During the years 1908 and 1909, and for a number of years afterwards, the Butig Mountain range and the Lake Lanao and Buldun sections of Mindanao were infested with outlaw bands ranging in size from a few men to several hundred.

 Early in the year 1906, Moro outlaws in the inaccessible mountains of Butig fortified themselves in hill-top strongholds under the leadership of Sultan Mangatung and his brother inlaw, Amai Maricor of Maciu.
 Under Mangatung, a great force of outlaws became established at rancherias and were responsible for terrible depredations throughout the district.

 Government launches operating at the mouth of the Malaig river were frequently fired upon, with the result that a camp of men from the 15th Infantry was established at the river.

 The Moros were invited in for parleys and many of them came in and abandoned the outlaw life to return peacefully to their homes.

 A number of the Moros, however, chose to ignore the American request for conciliation, and after a perty commanded by Lieutenant Furlong was fired upon, an American offensive was undertaken.
 Sultan Mangatung was killed.

 Colonel J. F. Hutton took the field at the head of three columns of troops in the Butig Mountains.
 The soldiers were fired upon from the cottas but after eight serious engagements all of the outlaws in the district were annihilated.

 Upon completion of these operations in Mindanao, a short period of peace ensued, to be broken by rumblings in Jolo.

-Political history

-Atty.
-Dimnatang Labay Pansar is the incumbent mayor of Butig.
-His predecessors were mayors Ibrahim Mitoon Macadato, Dimnatang Labay Pansar, Pauli Bao-Macabuntal Ditual, Sunnyboy Mona, Monabantog Kiram, Arapa Datukanug, Palawan Amatonding, Abdulrahman Mamalinding Romato, Datu Mombao Mamalinding Romato, Sangcad Mamalinding Bao, Sultan Macalinog Mamalinding Bao and Sultan Macabayao Macadato.

-Butig is one of the oldest town in the province and the inhabitants thereat are connected to all the Seventeen Royal Houses of Lanao.
-By tradition, any individual who has no blood line in Butig cannot hold any recognized Royal Title in the Sultanate of Lanao.